 The sensitivity analysis with respect to the number of unobserved factors suggests that more than one unobserved factor leads to some instability in the estimates, probably due to the further increased number of estimated parameters.
-Having said that, the model with two unobserved factors mirrors the impulse responses of that with one unobserved factor, but suggests that international spillovers may affect Swiss inflation of imported items (excl. energy) and domestic goods more strongly (see Figures 10 and 11).
+Having said that, the model with two unobserved factors mirrors the impulse responses of that with one unobserved factor, but suggests that international spillovers may affect Swiss inflation of imported items (excluding energy) and domestic goods more strongly (see Figures 13 and 14).

 Our findings are also robust to the choice of the lag number.
-Figures 12 and 13 show the results with the lag order in the state and the observation equations of p = 1 and q = 0 (notice that there is a contemporaneous impact), respectively.
-Figures 14 and 15 show the results with the lag order in the state and the observation equations of p = 3and q = 2, respectively.
+Figures 15 and 16 show the results with the lag order in the state and the observation equations of p = 1 and q = 0(note that there is a contemporaneous impact), respectively.
+Figures 17 and 18 show the results with the lag order in the state and the observation equations of p = 3 and q = 2, respectively.

 We also checked the sensitivity to the prior tightness.
 We find that the results are robust to a change in the prior parameters from $\pi_1 = \pi_2 = \pi_3 = 1$ to $\pi_1 = 0.2, \pi_2 = 0.7, \pi_3 = 2$ (which is in the region used by Karlsson (2013) in his forecasting exercise).
-Given the increased prior tightness we allow for four lags in the state equation.
-Figures 16 and 17 show the results.
-The most noticeable difference is that the exchange rate response to a
+Given the increased prior tightness, we allow for four lags in the state equation.
+Figures 19 and 20 show the results.
+The most noticeable difference is that the exchange rate response to a foreign demand shock becomes somewhat weaker, but the sign remains the same such that our conclusions are still supported.